Gankare/portfolio/Tamagotchi_Sim/README.md

 ---

 ## *Offline*
 I created a time and evolution system for a virtual pet.
-The ElapsedTime script tracks how long the pet has been alive, even when the game is closed, and updates its growth and evolution stages based on real-world time.
+The ElapsedTime script is the largest script I wrote and is responsible for handling all the pet’s offline behavior.
+It tracks how long the pet has been alive, even when the game is closed, and updates its growth and evolution stages based on real-world time.

 <details>
 <summary>ElapsedTime script</summary>